verovm/record-replay/research/README.md

 The substate DB may be corrupted if you directly write or modify any files in the directory.
 Do not use LevelDB library for other languages (C++, Python, etc.) because they are incompatible with the goleveldb module.

 Since `rr0.4`, our recorder requires more memory to test faithful replay before write substates to substate DB.
 Therefore, it is recommended to have 32GB RAM for recodring.
+If you want to run without testing faithful replay, use `--skip-test-replay` option.